OSInside/kiwi/README.md

 the next generation KIWI.

-Please note the python3-kiwi package uses the alternatives mechanism to setup a symbolic link named `kiwi` to the real executable named `kiwi-py3`.
+Please note the python3-kiwi package uses the alternatives mechanism to setup a symbolic link named `kiwi` to the real executable named `kiwi-ng`.
 If the link target `/usr/bin/kiwi` already exists on your system, the alternative setup will skip the creation of the link target because it already exists.